-Key Actions to achieve our goals Our Performance measures Work in partnership with Yorke Peninsula Tourism and the Regional Development Australia Yorke and Mid North to identify ways Council can support tourism and business growth. o o i Identify and support initiatives for tourism related development including indigenous communities.
-Ongoing - Number of joint initiatives that support the development of indigenous tourism.
-Partner and build positive relationships with YP Tourism, Regional Development Australia Yorke and Mid North, government agencies and other key stakeholders. initiatives for economic development.
+Key Actions to achieve our goals Our Performance measures Work in partnership with Yorke Peninsula Ongoing - Number of joint initiatives that Tourism and the Regional Development Australia support tourism and business growth.
+Yorke and Mid North to identify ways Council can support tourism and business growth.
+Identify and support initiatives for tourism related Ongoing - Number of joint initiatives that development including indigenous communities. support development of indiaenous tourism.
+Partner and build positive relationships with YP Ongoing - Increase in the number of joint Tourism, Regional Development Australia Yorke initiatives for economic development. and Mid North, government agencies and other key stakeholders.